joelouthan/Theologicus/src/confession-1689/1689-10-4-the-calling-of-god-not-by-us.md

 And here is love!

->Romans 5:8 (CSB) But God proves his own love for us in that while we were still sinners, Christ died for us.
+>Romans 5:8 But God proves his own love for us in that while we were still sinners, Christ died for us.

 Christ has not come for the heroes of the story--the strong, the brave, the might!